-8.2 Planning Factors - In addition, the following Planning Factors have been identified to evaluate Tahoe Donner Recreation Centers and the activities they provide.
+Planning Factors - In addition, the following Planning Factors have been identified to evaluate Tahoe Donner Recreation Centers and the activities they provide.

-8.2.1 Serve a wide range of abilities - Tahoe Donner demographics include a full range of users from young families to retirees.
+Serve a wide range of abilities - Tahoe Donner demographics include a full range of users from young families to retirees.
 National trends reflect a desire to meet the physical abilities and desires of a wide range of users.
 Thus, TDA focuses on services and Recreation Centers that include a wide variety of users, and for activities that provide for full family experiences.

-8.2.2 Support sustainable transportation - TDA was designed in a decade where the assumption was that every household would depend primarily upon their own automobile.
+Support sustainable transportation - TDA was designed in a decade where the assumption was that every household would depend primarily upon their own automobile.
 There is a trend in the second home and resort community marketplace to increase transit, pedestrian and bicycle networks to decrease the need for vehicle trips and expanded parking.

-8.2.3 Primarily serve Association Members - Tahoe Donner amenities and activities create a compelling attraction for Members and visitors alike, and contribute substantially to property values.
-While designed primarily for Association members, where these opportunities are open to nonmembers, public use should significantly support the use financially and should not deter from member use.
+Primarily serve Association Members - Tahoe Donner amenities and activities create a compelling attraction for Members and visitors alike, and contribute substantially to property values.
+While designed primarily for Association members, where these opportunities are open to nonmembers, public use should significantly support the use financially and should not detract from member use.

-8.2.4 Support special events - Examples include those organized by TDA, such as concerts or fairs; private events such as weddings, reunions and other large gatherings; training and special interest clubs for all ages; and meet the growing trend to develop small conferences and retreats.
+Support special events - Examples include those organized by TDA, such as concerts or fairs; private events such as weddings, reunions and other large gatherings; training and special interest clubs for all ages; and meet the growing trend to develop small conferences and retreats.

-8.2.5 Support conservation - TDA stewards more than 7,600 acres of land, including valuable natural resources and habitat, and encourages environmental stewardship among Members and the public.
+Support conservation - TDA is steward of more than 7,300 acres of land, including valuable natural resources and habitat, and encourages environmental stewardship among Members and the public.
 Recreational use of lands for primarily undeveloped recreation activities meets people's increasing desire for access to trails through interesting natural environments in all seasons.